ARWNI2S/TheCorporateWars/whitepaper/roadmap/milestones.md

 **Document Publication**\
 **31-3-2025** - The arduous task of reflecting the concepts in an intelligible way for most humans is complete.

+**Legal Milestone**\
+**4-6-2025** – We received written confirmation from Mongoose Publishing that The Corporate Wars may reference Traveller™ as inspiration under the Fair Use Policy 2025, without infringing copyright or trademarks.
+All third-party licenses (Epic, Unreal Engine, EOS, Solana, Microsoft) have been collected, reviewed, and made public when legally allowed.
+The legal architecture of the project is now stable and ready for audit, publication, and store compliance.

 **Gameplay Prototyping**\
 Currently in process.
 In this stage, we are developing the basic client gameplay in **Unreal Engine 5**, implementing the macroeconomy on **Solana devnet**, and developing the game’s secure APIs and services.